bfeeney6/devops-qr-code/README.md

 I expanded the original local-only application into a fully cloud-hosted deployment running on AWS EKS, using Infrastructure as Code (Terraform) and Kubernetes for orchestration and networking.

-🚀 Cloud Adaptation Summary
+## 🚀 Cloud Adaptation Summary

 This version of the project includes:

-Amazon EKS cluster provisioned via Terraform
+- Amazon EKS cluster provisioned via Terraform

-Managed Node Group running application workloads
+- Managed Node Group running application workloads

-Docker images pushed to Docker Hub:
+- Docker images pushed to Docker Hub:

+Frontend:
-Frontend: bfeeney6/devops-qr-frontend:latest
+- bfeeney6/devops-qr-frontend:latest

+API:
-API: bfeeney/devops-qr-code-api:latest
+- bfeeney/devops-qr-code-api:latest

 Kubernetes Deployments for frontend and API

 Kubernetes Services:

-LoadBalancer Service to expose the frontend publicly
+- LoadBalancer Service to expose the frontend publicly

-ClusterIP Service for internal API communication
+- ClusterIP Service for internal API communication

 GitHub Actions CI/CD pipeline that automatically builds and pushes images to Docker Hub when Dockerfiles change

 This adapts the base application into a cloud-native deployment suitable for learning DevOps, Kubernetes, and infrastructure automation.
 ## Application

-Front-End
+Front-End:

-Next.js web UI that allows users to input URLs for QR code generation.
+- Next.js web UI that allows users to input URLs for QR code generation.

-API

-FastAPI backend that:
+API:   FastAPI backend that:

-Accepts URL submissions
+- Accepts URL submissions

-Generates QR codes
+- Generates QR codes

-Uploads them to an AWS S3 bucket
+- Uploads them to an AWS S3 bucket

 ## Running locally